gi34/Speaker-recognition/README.md

 ### 2. Open the Notebook
 The notebook is designed to run in Google Colab or locally with Hyputer Notebook.
 - Google Colab: Upload Speaker_recognition.ipynb to Colab and run the cells
-- Local: RUn jyputer notebook Speaker_recognition.ipynb in your terminal
+- Local: Run jyputer notebook Speaker_recognition.ipynb in your terminal